Network resilience: Failures in critical infrastructure (CI) systems

 \subsubsection{Small-world connectivity of CIs}

-Topologically, small-world networks usually have small distances and high clustering coefficient.
-Examples of CI in such category are road networks \cite{latora2002boston}, railway networks \cite{sen2003small}, the worldwide maritime transportation network \cite{hu2009empirical}, and power grid \cite{watts1998collective}.
-The phenomenon of small-world was first discovered in a letter-delivering experiment \cite{milgram1967small,travers1977experimental}, where the distance between two people in the world was found to be 5.2 on average.
-A network model developed in 1998~\cite{watts1998collective} explains the formation of a small-world network through randomly rewiring of $p$ fraction of links of a regular lattice.
-For small $p$, the systems show new properties of short global path length and high local clustering coefficient, which rarely appears in the original regular lattice.
-According to the statistical properties, small-world networks could be classified into different types with different scale constraints \cite{amaral2000classes}.
-Latora et al. \cite{latora2001efficient} introduced the concept of network efficiency as a measure of how efficiently communication networks exchange information and show that small-world networks are globally and locally efficient.
+Topologically, small-world networks usually have small distances and high clustering coefficients.
+Some examples of CIs in this category are road networks \cite{dong2020measuring}, railway networks \cite{sen2003small}, the worldwide maritime transportation network \cite{hu2009empirical}, and power grids \cite{watts1998collective}.
+The small-world phenomenon was first discovered in a letter-delivering experiment \cite{travers1977experimental} in which the distance between any two people in the world was found to be 5.2 on average.
+A network model developed in 1998~\cite{watts1998collective} explains the formation of a small-world network through random rewiring of a fraction $p$ of the links in a regular lattice.
+For small $p$, systems show new properties of short global path length and high local clustering coefficients, characteristics that rarely appear in the original regular lattices.
+According to their statistical properties, small-world networks can be classified into different types that have different scale constraints \cite{amaral2000classes}.
+Latora et al. \cite{latora2001efficient} introduced the concept of network efficiency as a measure of how efficiently communication networks exchange information and showed that small-world networks are globally and locally efficient.
 Kleinberg has also demonstrated that one can find short chains effectively with pure local information in small-world networks \cite{kleinberg2000navigation}.

 Dynamically, CI networks also have small-world properties \cite{zeng2019switch}.
-For instance, in urban traffic, two different modes of critical percolation behaviors alternatively appear in the same network topology under different traffic dynamics.
-During the rush hours, it shows the properties of the critical percolation of the 2D lattice.
-During the non-rush hours or days off, it shows similar percolation characteristics as small-world networks.
-It is due to the presence or absence of high-way roads in a metropolitan city, which behaves as the long-range connection in the classical small-world network model \cite{watts1998collective}.
+For instance, in urban traffic networks, two different modes of critical percolation behavior appear alternately in the same network topology under different traffic dynamics.
+During rush hours, the system shows properties associated with critical percolation of a 2D lattice.
+During nonrush hours or days off, it shows percolation characteristics similar to those of small-world networks.
+Due to the presence or absence of highway roads in a metropolitan city, the system behaves as s long-range connection in the classical small-world network model \cite{watts1998collective}.